36 NYSC members in Lagos to repeat one-year service – The Sun Nigeria

-No fewer than 36 corps members posted to Lagos State for the 2021 Batch ‘A’ Stream 1 have been sanctioned by the National Youths Service Corps (NYSC) for different offences.
+36 Corps members posted to Lagos State for the 2021 Batch ‘A’ Stream 1 have been sanctioned by the National Youths Service Corps (NYSC) for different offences.

-Also, four corps members are to serve between two to three months as their discharge certificate have been withheld until they serve the punishment.
+Also, four Corps members are to serve between two to three months as their discharge certificates have been withheld until they serve the punishment.

+NYSC Lagos State Coordinator, Mr Eddy Megwa, disclosed the sanctions at the passing out ceremony for 4, 427 Corps members posted to the state, the event which attracted Brigadier General A.A.
+Ahmed from the 81 Army Division in Lagos, Commander A.I.
+Adamu of FOC Western Naval Command, Assistant Commissioner of Police, Zungba and representatives of other security agencies.

-According to him, 36 corps members would be remobilized to start afresh the one year service for absconding for three months and above during the 2021 Batch ‘A’ stream 1 service year while four others are to serve for two to three months for various offenses.
+According to him, 36 Corps members would be remobilised to start afresh the one year service for absconding for three months and above during the 2021 Batch ‘A’ stream 1 service year while four others are to serve for two to three months for various offences.

-He disclosed that the names of the 36 corps members have been forwarded to NYSC head office in Abuja for remobilization for one year.
+He disclosed that the names of the 36 Corps members have been forwarded to NYSC head office in Abuja for remobilisation for one year.

-The NYSC coordinator said the corps members have integrated themselves, exhibited spirit of patriotism, stating, “if these are the cream of youths we are producing, then there still hope for the country.’’
+The NYSC coordinator said the Corps members have integrated themselves, exhibited a spirit of patriotism, stating, “if these are the cream of youths we are producing, then there still hope for the country.”

-Megwa described youths as instrument of social change in the country and stressed that the government expect them to change the narrative.
-He further charged the corps members to remain worthy ambassadors of the scheme.
+Megwa described youths as an instrument of social change in the country and stressed that the government expect them to change the narrative.
+He further charged the Corps members to remain worthy ambassadors of the scheme.

 He commended Governor Babajide Sanwo-Olu for his support to NYSC and appreciated the General Officer Commanding 81 Division, the Lagos State Commissioner of Police and other security agencies for their cooperation in ensuring the objectives of the scheme at carried out.